mblottiere/pg-s3-dumper/README.md

 Expected environment variables:

+S3 target:

+- S3_BUCKET: bucket in which to upload the dump

+Database details:

+- DB_URL: in the form postgresql://user:pass@host/dbname

+OR:

 - DB_NAME: database name
 - DB_USER: username used to connect to postgres
 - DB_PASS: password used for authentication
 - DB_HOST: hostname of the postgres instance
-- S3_BUCKET: bucket in which to upload the dump

 And any other env var aws-cli might expect.

 Example use case as a k8s cron job: